Stephen Chow: 2001–2008: International stardom

-2010–present: Focus on directing
+2009–present: Focus on directing

-In 2010, he became the executive director and major shareholder of 比高集團 (BingoGroup Limited).
+In 2010, he became the executive director and major shareholder of Bingo Group.

 In 2013, his film Journey to the West: Conquering the Demons was the highest-grossing Chinese film of all time.

 In 2016, his film The Mermaid broke numerous box office records, and became the highest-grossing film of 2016 in China.
 The Mermaid was released in Vietnam on 10 February 2016.
 On 14 March, it became the third-highest-grossing film of all time in Vietnam.
 It has now grossed over US$553.81 million worldwide.
-Chow became the ninth-top-grossing Hollywood Director in 2016.
+Chow became the ninth-top-grossing Hollywood director in 2016.

 Chow spent 4 years writing, directing and producing the remake of his 1999 film King of Comedy, the film was titled The New King of Comedy, released in February 2019.

+In 2026, Chow's film Kung Fu Soccer, where he makes a cameo in the end, was released.

 Personal life

 Chow and Jacqueline Law met while filming the TV series The Final Combat in 1989 and began dating shortly thereafter.
 In the autumn of 1992, they broke up.
 Law later struggled with depression and recalled mentioning marriage to Chow, only to be dismissed as “crazy,” which left her heartbroken: “I longed to start a family with him, but he treated me like a lunatic.”
 Years later, when Law announced she had cancer, Chow was working on Journey to the West: Conquering the Demons.
 Among other memorial references, he named the film’s female lead Miss Duan, referencing The Final Combat, where Chow and Law portrayed Mr. and Mrs. Duan.
 The film premiered after Law's death.

 Chow and Athena Chu started dating after working together on Fight Back to School.
 Their secret relationship lasted for more than three years, ending due to Chow's alleged infidelity.
 In a 2008 interview on Be My Guest, Chu recalled the breakup: "One day, after wrapping up work, I went to visit my boyfriend’s room.
 The door was locked, and when he opened it, he looked flustered.
 I touched the bed, and it was warm, while the bathroom door was locked from the inside."
 Chu stated that she didn't know who the other person was and suspected there were more than just one.
 Despite this, Chu continued to work alongside Chow until the film finished.
 Karen Mok, the often suspected mistress at the time, denied being involved with anyone during the filming of A Chinese Odyssey.
 According to Tiffany Chen, however, during the filming Chow had relationships with Yammie Lam, Chu and Mok.
-From 1995 to 1998, Chow had a public relationship with Karen Mok, who starred alongside him in several films.
+From 1995 to 1998, Chow had a public relationship with Mok, who starred alongside him in several films.